Sunke Media Affiliates Marketing Domains Marketing Webhosting Contact Us

 For simple web applications, we offer pre-configured development stacks like LAMP, Nginx, MEAN, and Node.js, making it effortless to get your web application online.
 You can also create a stunning website with ease using our pre-configured applications such as WordPress, Magento, Plesk, and Joomla.

 Sunke Media Group Web Hosting VPS is a great choice for simpler workloads and fast deployments of web applications, websites, and business software.
-Easily create a Windows remote desktop environment for workspaces and remote economy shops or set up game play proxies for your team in no time.
-The Free Plesk Hosting Plan even includes three domains.
+Easily create a Windows remote desktop environment for workspaces, set up game play proxies, or launch your line-of-business software such as file storage, backups, and financial software.
 Our data centres are located all around the world, including the US, GB, FR, DE, SG, JP, IN, and AU.

 Amazon Web Services (AWS)

 Introduction: AWS is the most mature and widely adopted cloud platform, launched by Amazon in 2006.
-It offers a comprehensive suite of over 200 fully featured services, ranging from infrastructure services like compute, storage, and databases to emerging technologies like machine learning, artificial intelligence, data lakes, analytics, and the Internet of Things (IoT).
+It offers a comprehensive suite of over 200 fully featured services, from infrastructure to emerging technologies like machine learning, AI, data lakes, analytics, and IoT.

-Broadest Service Offering: AWS has the largest catalog of services with the most features within those services.
+• Broadest Service Offering: AWS has the largest catalog of services with the most features.

-Global Reach: It has the largest number of data centers and a vast global infrastructure, ensuring high availability and low latency worldwide.
+• Global Reach: It has the largest number of data centers, ensuring high availability and low latency worldwide.

-Mature Ecosystem: AWS boasts the largest and most dynamic community of customers and partners.
+• Mature Ecosystem: AWS boasts the largest community of customers and partners.

-Security: AWS is architected to be a highly secure cloud computing environment.
+• Security: Architected to be a highly secure cloud computing environment.

-Use Cases: AWS is suitable for a wide range of applications, including web hosting, data backup and disaster recovery, enterprise applications, big data analytics, and customer-facing web applications.
+• Use Cases: Suitable for web hosting, data backup, enterprise applications, big data analytics, and more.

 Microsoft Azure

 Introduction: Microsoft Azure is the second-largest cloud provider, launched in 2010.
-It offers a comprehensive set of cloud services, including compute, storage, databases, networking, AI, machine learning, and analytics.
+It offers a comprehensive set of cloud services, including compute, storage, databases, networking, AI, and analytics.

-Hybrid Cloud Focus: Azure excels in providing hybrid cloud solutions, allowing seamless integration between on-premises infrastructure and the cloud.
+• Hybrid Cloud Focus: Azure excels in providing hybrid solutions that integrate seamlessly between on-premises infrastructure and the cloud.

-Integration with Microsoft Ecosystem: It offers strong integration with other Microsoft products and services like Windows Server, .NET, and Microsoft 365.
+• Integration with Microsoft Ecosystem: Offers strong integration with products like Windows Server, .NET, and Microsoft 365.

-Extensive Global Network: Azure has a vast global network of data centers, offering broad regional coverage.
+• Extensive Global Network: Azure has a vast global network of data centers with broad regional coverage.

-Enterprise-Grade Reliability: Azure is built to meet enterprise-scale demands with high availability and reliability.
+• Enterprise-Grade Reliability: Built to meet enterprise-scale demands with high availability.

-Use Cases: Azure is a strong choice for enterprises heavily invested in Microsoft technologies, as well as for hybrid cloud deployments, application development, and data analytics.
+• Use Cases: A strong choice for enterprises invested in Microsoft technologies, hybrid cloud deployments, and data analytics.

-Example Services: Azure Virtual Machines, Azure Blob Storage, Azure SQL Database, Azure Functions (serverless compute), Azure Machine Learning.
+• Example Services: Azure Virtual Machines, Azure Blob Storage, Azure SQL Database, Azure Functions, Azure Machine Learning.

 Google Cloud Platform (GCP)